 It’s easy to get caught up in your company’s world, but it is critical that you take the time to step outside and into your competitors’ worlds.
 There’s a lot of value behind understanding your competitors.
-Knowing how your competitors are marketing themselves will help you find opportunities to make your company stand out.
+Knowing how they market themselves will help you find opportunities to make your company stand out.

 For example, make sure you’re not duplicating your competitors’ efforts.
 If you discover a competitor has already executed your idea to a T, then it might be time to go back to the drawing board and brainstorm new ways to differentiate yourself.
 You can learn their weaknesses and adjust your strategy accordingly, or see what angles they haven’t approached yet.
 By looking at your competitors, you might be surprised at the type of inspiration you’ll find and opportunities to differentiate yourself.

 “The best marketing doesn’t feel like marketing.” - Tom Fishburne, Founder and CEO of Marketoonist

-Now here is where the fun comes in.
+Now, here is where the fun comes in.
 Let’s dive into the different components that go into building a marketing engine.
 You’ll want to make sure your marketing plan includes multiple supporting activities that all add up into a powerful marketing machine.
-These components can include any or all of the following marketing components:
+These components can include any or all of the following:

-It’s important to determine which components above make the most sense to leverage in your marketing plan, but even more important to make sure they’re all integrated seamlessly.
+It’s important to determine which of the components above make the most sense to leverage in your marketing plan.
+But even more important is to make sure they’re all integrated seamlessly.
 Avoid approaching each marketing activity as a separate project.
-Instead, tie all of your marketing activities together to deliver a cohesive experience.
+Instead, tie all of your marketing activities together to deliver a cohesive, integrated marketing experience.